 Mary Worden, PsyD, is a licensed clinical psychologist and became the new Director for the Psychotherapy Training Program at Claret Center.
 Mary earned her Doctorate of Psychology at the Chicago School of Professional Psychology and holds a Bachelors of Arts in Social Work from Ball State University in Indiana.
 More about Mary…

 *graduate work completed; supervised hours for licensing

 Nancy Kennedy, RN, BSN, MAPC, LPC, is a graduate of the Master of Arts Pastoral Counseling program at Loyola University Chicago, Institute of Pastoral Studies.
-She is continuing on at Claret Center as a counseling resident and serves as parish counselor at St. Francis Xavier Parish in LaGrange, Illinois.
+She is continuing on at Claret Center as a counseling resident.
 More about Nancy

 Michael P. McCauley, MA, LPC offers compassionate support to people who’ve experienced depression, anxiety, relationship challenges and significant life changes, and also helps clients in their search for spirituality and meaning.
 He celebrates the goodness and strength of his clients, and offers sessions that are nurturing, captivating and goal oriented.
 More about Michael

 Patrice Nerone, MDiv, MAPC, RN, ACHT earned a dual master’s degree in Divinity and Pastoral Counseling from Loyola University Chicago and a bachelor’s degree in nursing from Cleveland State University.
 She holds certification in clinical hypnotherapy and received advanced clinical training in grief and trauma counseling.
 Her approach to care is holistic, integrative, and culturally sensitive.
 Additionally, she offers a variety of mind-body interventions rooted in traditional healing practices.
 More about Patrice